-The Company's investor engagement activities and conduct are guided by the Investor Relations (IR) Policy, which sets out the principles and mechanisms for the Company to ensure regular and effective engagement and communication with the investment community.
+The Company's investor engagement activities and conduct are guided by the Investor Relations (IR) Policy, which sets out the principles and mechanisms for regular and effective engagement and communication with the investment community.
 The IR policy is available on the Company's corporate website.
 The Company regularly reviews the framework it has put in place to ensure effective investor engagement.

 The Company has a dedicated IR team which serves as the key interface for engagement with the investment community.
-Contact details of the IR team are published on the Company's corporate website, and the IR team will generally respond to investor queries via email within 3 working days.
+Contact details of the IR team are published on the Company's corporate website.
+The IR team generally responds to investor queries via email within 3 working days.
 In addition, investors may sign up for an email alert service to be updated with the Company's announcements.
-The contact detail for the Lead Independent Director is also published on the Company's corporate website in case contact through the normal channels of communication with the Chairman or Management are inappropriate or inadequate.
+The contact detail for the Lead Independent Director is also published on the Company's corporate website in case contact through the normal channels of communication with the Chairman or Management is inappropriate or inadequate.

-The Company maintains regular dialogue with the investment community through investor events throughout the year to update on the Company's business strategy, operational and financial performance, sustainability initiatives and material corporate developments, as well as to solicit and understand the views and concerns of investors.
-These take the form of one-on-one and group meetings and calls, as well as participation in investor conferences and non-deal roadshows.
-Briefings for analysts are conducted for each financial results announcement and business update, as well as significant corporate developments.
-A live webcast and subsequent playback of briefings and transcripts are published under the IR section of the Company's corporate website as soon as practicable.
-The Board and Management also engage directly with shareholders at each shareholder meeting to understand their views and gather feedback, as well as to address any issues and concerns.
-In addition, the Company holds annual meetings for retail investors with the Securities Investors Association Singapore (SIAS).
+The Company maintains regular dialogue with the investment community through investor events throughout the year to update on its business strategy, operational and financial performance, sustainability initiatives and material corporate developments, as well as to solicit and understand the views and concerns of investors.
+These take the form of one-on-one and group meetings and calls, as well as investor conferences and non-deal roadshows.
+During the financial year ended 31 March 2025, Management had over 180 engagements with local and overseas investors through face-to-face meetings and conference calls.

+Briefings for analysts and investors are conducted for each financial results announcement and business update, as well as significant corporate developments.
+A live webcast and subsequent playback of financial results briefings and transcripts are published under the IR section of the Company's corporate website as soon as practicable.

+The Board and Management engage directly with shareholders at each shareholder meeting to understand their views and gather feedback, as well as to address any issues and concerns.
+In addition, the Company holds dialogue sessions with retail investors, which are organised together with the Securities Investors Association Singapore (SIAS).
+The Company undertook two such dialogue sessions in July 2024 prior to the AGM and in March 2025 prior to its EGM.
+The Company held an EGM on 13 March 2025 to seek shareholders' approval for the proposed divestment of the Australia business and engaged directly with shareholders at the EGM to address all substantial and relevant comments and queries in relation thereto.